Syaw0/blog/_posts/2022-05-07-alternatives-to-useevent.md

 }, []);
 ```

-This looks better, but still not elegant, what if `useRefData()` supports multiple arguments?
+This looks better, but still not elegant, what about enabling `useRefData()` to support multiple arguments?

 ```js
 function useRefData(...args) {